AlexRiepenhausen/ProgrammingSkillsG5/README.md

 * [Source code repository](https://github.com/AlexRiepenhausen/ProgrammingSkillsG5)

 ### Geting the source code and the dependencies

-Login to Cirrus and download the Application source code
+If you happen to have the ProgrammingSkillsG5.zip file you can skip the step below, otherwise login to Cirrus and download the application source code
 ```
 cd ~
 git clone https://github.com/AlexRiepenhausen/ProgrammingSkillsG5.git